sighclone/zilminerGUI/README.md

 # zilminerGUI
-Frontend GUI for zilminer
+This is a GUI for [zilminer](https://github.com/DurianStallSingapore/ZILMiner) <br>

+For more information, visit the [zilminerGUI wiki](https://github.com/sighclone/zilminerGUI/wiki) <br>

-To download the program, go to the `releases` section
+To download the program, go to the [`releases`](https://github.com/sighclone/zilminerGUI/releases) section.<br>
+zilminer is already included in the package, no need for additional download of zilminer.